Haydn, Mozart, and the Explosion of the Sonata Form

 Wolfgang Amadeus Mozart was born in Salzburg, Austria in 1756.
 He died young, in debt, and with modest fame in 1791 in the city of Prague.
 He was just 35.

 As a child, Mozart was the ultimate wonder kid.
 His father, Leopold Mozart (1719-1787), trained him and his sister, Nannerl (1751-1829), to be proficient, performing musicians in their youths.
 Little Mozart took to this life with vigor.
-So exceptional was his talent that he composed by the age of 5, toured Europe by the age 7, wrote a symphony by the age of 8, performed for the royal families of France and England by the age of 9, and, by the age of 16, wrote his first opera (Norton 540; Burkholder et al. 541).
+So exceptional was his talent that he composed by age of 5, toured Europe by age 7, wrote a symphony by age 8, performed for the royal families of France and England by age 9, and, by the age of 16, wrote his first opera (Norton 540; Burkholder et al. 541).

 If you are a musician familiar with the rigors of learning how to read and play music, take a moment to think about the details here.
 Read that last paragraph again and let the facts infiltrate your mind.
 Just think about what you yourself accomplished at age 5, 7, 8, 9 and 16, then let the truth of Mozart’s genius sink into your bones.
 Just say this sentence over and over again until you understand, “an eight-year-old boy composed a symphony.”